HPRIOR/rust-modules/readme.md

+# Modules
 Modules are imported using the mod keyword, followed by the name of the module.

 ```rust
 mod module_name;
 ```

-The members of this module will be accessable in the file its imported too.
+The members of this module will be accessable in the file it is imported to.

-To make the imported module externally visiable (for example to areas of code that import the module importing the module), you can use the public keyword
+To make the imported module externally visible (for example to areas of code that import a module that's importing another the module), you can use the public keyword.

 ```rust
 pub mod module_name